 Executive Board Member, Bauer Media Group

 Veit Dengler sits on Bauer Media Group’s Executive Board.
 He’s responsible for the group’s activity in the UK, the USA and Australia as well as other countries.
+From 2013 to 2017, Veit was the CEO of the Swiss NZZ-Mediengruppe with its flagship Neue Zürcher Zeitung.
 He began his career at Procter & Gamble and has since held several management positions at McKinsey, T-Mobile and DELL.
 At DELL, he most recently served as General Manager and Executive Director for Eastern Europe and Russia.
 Veit holds a Master’s degree in Commerce from the Vienna Business School and a Master’s in Public Administration from the Harvard Kennedy School.
 He is also a co-founder of NEOS, the liberal party in Austria which in 2013 directly won representation in Parliament.

 Head of Institutional and Public Relations at OPA Europe

 Rosalia Lloret is Head of Institutional and Public Relations at the Online Publishers Association Europe, and independent advisor on digital to firms in Spain and Latam.
 Lloret was involved in the creation of pioneering Spanish websites (Terra.es, Ya.com, RTVE.es).
 A member of the Executive Board of the Spanish Public Broadcaster, she created its Digital Media division.
 More recently, Rosalia was in charge of the Digital Strategy and a member of the Executive Board of the two leading news publishers in Spain: El Mundo and later El País.
 She also oversaw the launch of HuffingtonPost.es.

 Non-Executive Director, Telegraph Media Group UK